OffCourse/offcourse-next/packages/documentation/public/organisms/CourseForm.md

 />
 ```

-Furthermore, a user can also edit an already created course card using the CourseForm organism
+Furthermore, a user can also edit an existing course card using the CourseForm organism

 ```react|span-4
 state: { errors: {} }